RobertsLab/resources/docs/Data-Management.md

   2. `SeqID` is the base name of the sequencing file (i.e. no file extensions like ".fq.gz" or ".gz")
   2. Each library receives a unique, incremented `Library_ID` number.
   3. Each library receives a `Library_name`; this may or may not be unique.
+  4. `SeqSubmissionDate` and `SSeqReceiptDate` should be entered in yyyymmdd format.

 **Backup**